AI

 Initial Prompt

 The initial prompt serves as the foundation for the AI’s behavior.
 A well-crafted prompt ensures accurate and relevant responses.
-There is no limit to prompt length, but this should remain confidential for future considerations.
+There is no enforced limit to prompt length, but we recommend keeping this confidential to ensure consistent performance and security.

 Example Prompt: